CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 “Then who would lick my stamps?” the halfwit counters.
 I ignore him and go back to looking at what is left of Bosco the Blimp.
 The cops do not find any pieces of crystal from a broken watch and no footprints.
 It looks like the killer-diller had planned the rubout with much mental toil.

 “Nothin’ to go on,” Iron Jaw gripes.
 “I wish for oncet I could have a murder like in the movies.
 Piper, have you spotted anythin’, huh?
-Yon tell me, or I will tear off your arm and wrap it around your tonsils.”
+You tell me, or I will tear off your arm and wrap it around your tonsils.”

 “If I give you the murderer’s fingerprint, you would find that there was another character in the world with the same Bertillon smudges, you are that far back of the eight ball,” Snooty opines.

 “Leave him alone, Snooty,” I says.
 “You would torment a moose caught in a cranberry bog.
 I do not see as we can be of much help here.
 Bosco goes to the city icebox.
 The John Laws will promise an arrest within twenty-four hours, and Iron Jaw will pinch somebody who was eighty miles away at the time.
 This is like a movie where I came in.”

 Even Snooty Piper does not pick up a clue, so the M.D. orders Bosco to be filed away in the stiff warehouse.

 “Let’s go to the Greek’s,” Snooty says.

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>